Short bio

 Achievements

 I am very passionate in my work and always open for new challenges.
 Currently I put my passion at work on research interests such as Machine learning, Internet traffic measurement, and high speed all-sofware networking.
 Formerly I also worked on congestion control, Information centric networks, green networking, peer-2-peer networks, traffic engineering vehicular networks.
-I’d always want (but actually never find time ) to coherently present all my present and past activities, so please bear with this website as it is.
+I’d always want (but actually never find time) to coherently present all my present and past activities, so please put up with this website as it is.

-To summarize my achievements in these last few years, I have coauthored 20+ patents and 200+ papers in leading networking (including ACM SIGCOMM, ACM CoNEXT, IEEE INFOCOM and ACM IMC) and machine learning (including ACM KDD and IEEE ICDM) conferences and journals (including IEEE JSAC, ACM/IEEE TON, ACM CCR, IEEE TMM).
-For what matters, Google scholar reports 7500+ citations, with an H-index of 45+, an i10index of 120+, and 20+ papers with over 100 citations each.
+To summarize my achievements in these last few years, I have coauthored 25+ patents and 300+ papers in leading networking (including ACM SIGCOMM, ACM CoNEXT, IEEE INFOCOM and ACM IMC) and machine learning (including ICLR, ACM KDD, IEEE ICDM, PACKDD and AutoML) conferences and journals (including IEEE JSAC, ACM/IEEE TON, ACM CCR, IEEE TMM).
+For what matters, Google scholar reports 9000+ citations, with an H-index of 50+, an i10index of 150+, and 25+ papers with over 100 citations each.
 I am honored to have received over a dozen prestigious distinctions including an IETF Applied Network Research Prize (2016) and the Google Faculty Research Award (2015).

 Whenever possible, I put datasets and code on this Webpage: I am delighted that our work and had impact on IETF standards LEDBAT WG, that 4000+ people have found ccnSim useful for their research, and that 1000+ people browsed and used our anycast dataset.
 Do not hesitate to wander throughout the pages in this website, as we keep pushing new stuff!